NguyenHuynh0594/RiverineGEE/README.md

 ![3](https://user-images.githubusercontent.com/29620463/33814493-1df836e2-ddf0-11e7-87dc-d056e779d5a8.PNG)

 #### Now that you have familiarize with the console tasks.
-Let edit the code so you can run it the way you want to.
+Let's edit the code so you can run it the way you want to.

 5. In line 29, “var Size_of_Collection = **1**”, Change “1” to “The size of the Collection is:” number that is on the console task.
 (Look at #3)

 6. Line 30, “var exporting = **true**”, Change “true” to “false” if you don’t want to export the data.

 7. Line 31, “var folderName = '**LANDSAT8**'”, Change “LANDSAT8”, to whatever you want the folder name to be.
 This folder can be anywhere in your google drive (it can even be a drive that you are sharing with other people.)
-If there are no folder in your drive with that name, the folder will be created in your “My Drive”.
+If there are no folders in your drive with that name, the folder will be created in your “My Drive”.

 ![2](https://user-images.githubusercontent.com/29620463/33814414-b24b102c-ddef-11e7-83e0-f2efa98db534.PNG)